creativecommons/cc-legal-tools-app/README.rst

 Be sure to clone using a URL that starts with "git@github..." and not "https://github...", or you won't be able to push to it.

+When the site is deployed,
-To enable pushing and pulling the licenses data repo with Github, create an ssh deploy key for the cc-licenses-data repo with write permissions, and put the private key file (not password protected) somewhere safe, owned by www-data, and readable only by its owner (0o400).
+to enable pushing and pulling the licenses data repo with Github, create an ssh deploy key for the cc-licenses-data repo with write permissions, and put the private key file (not password protected) somewhere safe, owned by www-data, and readable only by its owner (0o400).
 Then in settings, make TRANSLATION_REPOSITORY_DEPLOY_KEY be the full path to that